tc39/proposal-smart-pipelines/readme.md

 ```
 This version is equivalent to the version above, except that the `capitalize`
 and `new User.Message` pipeline bodies explicitly include optional topic
-references `#`s, making the expressions slightly wordier than necessary.
+references `#`, making the expressions slightly wordier than necessary.

 <td>